strikeouts27/django_insurance/django_lesson_takeaways.md

 path converters takes a url that you type in the browser and it tries to match that with one the urls with urls.py

 if i do not know what to do, try clicking around the django documentation for things.

+# success_url is what we use to tell django where to go upon a successful action taken by the user.

+# get_success_url makes a string for success url